madhu9967/Association_Rules-Assignments/README.md

 # Association_Rules-Assignments
 Prepare rules for all the data set

-Association rules using Apriori algorithm.
+Association rules using Apriori Algorithm.

+Try different value of Support and Confidence.

+Observe the change in number of Rules for different Support & Confidence.

+Change the minimum length of the Apriori Algorithm.

+Visualise the rules using different plots.